orbitalquark/textadept/doc/03_UserInterface.md

 [key preferences]: 08_Preferences.html#Key.Bindings
 [complete list]: api/textadept.keys.html#Key.Bindings

+## Tab Bar

+The tab bar displays all of Textadept's open buffers, although it's only visible when two or more buffers are open.
+While only the GUI version supports tabs, Textadept's [buffer browser][] is always available and far more powerful.

+[buffer browser]: 04_WorkingWithFiles.html#Buffers

 ## Editor View

 Most of your time spent with Textadept is in the editor view.
 The GUI version